terramate-io/terramate/docs/cli/installation.md

 # Installation

-The Terramate project distributes two binaries:
+To get started with Terramate, the first step you need to take is to install [Terramate CLI](https://github.com/terramate-io/terramate), which distributes two binaries:

-- `terramate`: The CLI tool that we love.
+- `terramate`: The CLI tool used to create, manage and orchestrate your IaC stacks and workflows.
 - `terramate-ls`: The Terramate Language Server to integrate Terramate into your IDE.

 ## Using a package manager